 When we speak of penance and mortification, the impression that most people may begin with is a rather morbid one.
 For many, these words may even conjure up images corrupt clergymen, self-flagellation, and stripes of blood (no doubt thanks to 90's Hollywood cinema).
 But contrary to popular belief, the men and women of history who practiced penance were often the most selfless and self-sacrificing people ever known.
-From the prophets of the Old Testament, who frequently fasted and wore sackcloth to save their people (sackcloth; a hair shirt, an undergarment made of rough material such as goat hair), to the Apostles who imposed severe fasts on their bodies, to the saints and religious orders throughout Church history, such aestheticism has been a mainstay of Christian life.
+From the prophets of the Old Testament, who frequently fasted and wore sackcloth to save their people (sackcloth; a hair shirt, an undergarment made of rough material such as goat hair), to the Apostles who imposed severe fasts on their bodies, to the saints and religious orders throughout Church history, such aceticism has been a mainstay of Christian life.
 Saint Francis De Sales for example, was known to use the discipline (self-flagellation, using a whip, rod, or lash), as well as an iron belt and hair-shirts.
 Saint John Marie Vianney was known for his austerities in fasting, as well as frequent use of the discipline.
 Saint Jose Maria Escriva often wore a cilice (a band of chain links with small prongs, typically worn around the upper thigh).
 In more recent times, we have the example of Blessed John Paul II, who often slept of the hard floor, or Mother Teresa, who with her sisters voluntarily lived in extreme poverty.
 To us today, these practices may seem foreign.
+And indeed, the idea of penance and mortification has all but died away in the West.
 Yet such austerity and self-mastery has always been part of the Christian life, and even common-place among many religious orders throughout history until the mid-twentieth century.

 "Hence St. Paul exclaimed, that he wished for no other delight or glory than the Cross of the Redeemer...Again he says, that the crucifixion of the flesh is the test by